barneyhawes/decent-metric/README.md

 - Test functionality of GHC somehow
 - Test translations
 - Test Fahrenheit temperatures
-- bug: Head temperature reading in status bar reads 100+ when DE1 is starting

 IDEAS
 - Option to choose your grinder to set the range of values for grid size (and also save which grinder to the results file)